scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 style labeling) have non-i.i.d.
 (non-independently identically drawn) examples that cannot be arbitrarily partitioned into training and testing sets.
-The high level protocol layer of the skdata library has been designed to help researchers respect these more detailed protocols.
+The high level protocol layer of the SkData library has been designed to help researchers respect these more detailed protocols.

 Beyond classification, there are many other kinds of machine learning problem.